 - A few leaves of arugula (optional) Add to list

-Position rack in center of oven and preheat to 350° F. Butter 8 six-ounce ramekins.
-(Or you may cook this in a 1-1/2 quart casserole dish.)
+Position rack in center of oven and preheat to 350° F. Butter 8 (6-ounce) ramekins, or you may cook this in a 1 1/2-quart casserole dish.

-Pour the batter into the prepared ramekins.
-Bake the puddings until a knife inserted into the center comes out clean, about 35 to 40 minutes.
-Serve the puddings with the Roasted Cherry Tomatoes and a few leaves of arugula.
+Pour batter into the prepared ramekins.
+Bake until a knife inserted into the center comes out clean, 35 to 40 minutes.
+Serve puddings with Roasted Cherry Tomatoes and a few leaves of arugula.